CreativeSDK/ios-getting-started-samples/Asset Browser UI Component/Guide/Guide.md

     configuration.options = EnablePSDLayerExtraction | EnableMultiplePSDLayerSelection;

-This can then be passed to the file browser:
+This can then be passed to the Asset Browser utility method that creates an instance for us:

-    // Call the Asset Browser and pass the configuration options [[AdobeUXAssetBrowser sharedBrowser] popupFileBrowserWithParent:self configuration:configuration onSuccess:^(NSArray *itemSelections)
+    // Create an instance of the Asset Browser view controller AdobeUXAssetBrowserViewController *assetBrowserViewController =
+        [AdobeUXAssetBrowserViewController assetBrowserViewControllerWithConfiguration:configuration
+                                                                              delegate:self];

-Here is the file browser with the options applied:
+Here is the Asset Browser with the options applied:

 <img src="https://aviarystatic.s3.amazonaws.com/creativesdk/ios/assetbrowser/psd1.jpg" />